Kong/docs.konghq.com/app/_hub/kong-inc/basic-auth/index.md

 ---
 name: Basic Authentication
 publisher: Kong Inc.
+version: 1.0.0

-desc: Add Basic Authentication to your APIs
+desc: Add Basic Authentication to your Services
 description: |
-  Add Basic Authentication to a Service or a Route (or the deprecated API entity) with username and password protection.
+  Add Basic Authentication to a Service or a Route with username and password protection.
 The plugin will check for valid credentials in the `Proxy-Authorization` and `Authorization` header (in this order).

   <div class="alert alert-warning">
     <strong>Note:</strong> The functionality of this plugin as bundled